JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_highlighting.md

 When writing plugin tests, a common task is testing various kinds of highlighting (inspections, annotators, parser error highlighting, etc.).
 The IntelliJ Platform provides a dedicated utility and markup format for this task.

-To test the highlighting for the file currently loaded into the in-memory editor, you invoke the `checkHighlighting()` method.
+To test the highlighting for the file currently loaded into the in-memory editor, invoke [`CodeInsightTestFixture.checkHighlighting()`](upsource:///platform/testFramework/src/com/intellij/testFramework/fixtures/CodeInsightTestFixture.java).
 The parameters to the method specify which severities should be taken into account when comparing the results with the expected results: errors are always taken into account, whereas warnings, weak warnings, and infos are optional.
 To ignore verifying additional highlighting, set parameter `ignoreExtraHighlighting` to `true`.

-Alternatively, you can use the `testHighlighting()` method, which loads a <path>testdata</path> file into the in-memory editor and highlights it as a single operation.
+Alternatively, you can use `CodeInsightTestFixture.testHighlighting()`, which loads a [testdata file](test_project_and_testdata_directories.md) into the in-memory editor and highlights it as a single operation.

-## Inspections
+### Inspections

-If you need to test inspections (rather than generic highlighting provided by a highlighting lexer or annotator), you need to enable inspections that you're testing.
+If you need to test inspections, they must be enabled explicitly.
-This is done by calling `CodeInsightTestFixture.enableInspections()` in the setup method of your test or directly in a test method, before the call to `checkHighlighting()`.
+This is done by calling `CodeInsightTestFixture.enableInspections()` in the setup method of your test or directly in a test method, before the call to `CodeInsightTestFixture.checkHighlighting()`.

+### Syntax Highlighting

+To test syntax highlighting provided by [Lexer](implementing_lexer.md), use [`EditorTestUtil.testFileSyntaxHighlighting()`](upsource:///platform/testFramework/src/com/intellij/testFramework/EditorTestUtil.java).

+## Expected Highlighting Results

 The expected results of the highlighting are specified directly in the source file.
 The platform supports an extensive XML-like markup language for this.